mikera/vectorz/README.md

 Fast double-precision vector and matrix maths library for Java.

-The intention of this library is for use in games, simulations and other situations where fast vector maths is important.
+The intention of this library is for use in games, simulations, raytracers etc. where fast vector maths is important.

 ### Key features